ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-actions-to-update-state.md

 Our [application](https://codesandbox.io/s/easy-peasy-tutorial-component-state-28cjm) has the ability to consume state, but no way to update it.

-In this section we will introduce the [action](/docs/api/action) which will allow us to do exactly this.
+In this section we will introduce the [action](/docs/api/action) API which will allow us to do exactly this.

 ## Defining actions on our model

-We are going to define two actions on our `basketModel`, namely to add or remove a product to/from our basket.
-Let's go ahead and update our `basketModel`.
+We are going to define two [actions](/docs/api/action) on our `basketModel`; one to add a product to our basket, and another to remove a product from our basket.

+Let's go ahead and update our `basketModel` to include these two actions.

 ```javascript
 // src/model/basket-model.js